 Another major point what has been learned was the progress through improvements and the reductions in costs for Photovoltaic panels.
-Since 2010, China has produced vas amounts of cheap and reliable solar panels.
+Since 2010, China has produced vast amounts of cheap and reliable solar panels.
 The price is now low enough for communities and individuals to invest the capital costs for long term gains.